Iowa High School Hockey League/Midwest High School Hockey League

 2016: Ashburn/Reston, Virgina - March 17-21

-Omaha Jr. Lancers - Semifinalist
+Omaha Jr. Lancers - Division II Semifinalist

 Omaha finished finished undefeated in pool play with 3 wins.
 The Jr. Lancers edged Casper, Wyoming 3-2 in the quarterfinals, but fell to Boulder/Monarch, Colorado in the semis.